5E7EN/KWAM/ALGORITHM.md

 4. Weird links (shortened, etc) & #3
 5. Long messages with newlines & #4

+### Whitelisting

+-   Allow for whitelisting of certain users globally (restricted to superadmins, e.g. `!globalwhitelist 18008008800`)
+-   Allow for whitelisting of certain users on a per-group basis (admins or superadmins, e.g. `!whitelist 18008008800`)
+-   Allow for whitelisting of certain message content/group links (if message contains, skip processing)

 ## Additional Information

 -   The bot is designed to operate as discreetly as possible.
 Feedback should be given to admins in a way that doesn't reveal the bot's presence (via DMs).
+-   Bot account should use a WhatsApp Business account as a display of legitimacy.